Level 2 Lesson 30.1 – Exactly Here?

 厨房就在你左边。

-(The) kitchen is "exactly/precisely" by your left. - kèrén men kěyǐ jiù zài zhèr yóuyǒng
+The kitchen is exactly or precisely by your left. - kèrén men kěyǐ jiù zài zhèr yóuyǒng

 客人们可以就在这儿游泳。